 Also get new articles, advice, and tips delivered right in your email inbox with our newsletter!

-Sports Car Drivers Do Not Automatically Have Higher Car Insurance
+Myth #2 – Sports Car Drivers Always Have Higher Car Insurance

 Owning a sports car does not automatically equate to having higher car insurance.
 Studies have shown that there are many other types of car classes, certain makes, and models that are much more costly to insure than sports cars.